 - Withdrawal/Leave of Absence

 - Academic Dismissal

 - Study Abroad

-- Student Teaching/Internship (including Global Teaching)

 - Student Conduct

 - Contract Release Process

 - Graduating

+- Student Teaching/Internship (including Global Teaching)

 The above criteria are the only reasons a student may be released from their housing contract.
 Checking out of your room, commuting, or moving to an off-campus residence does not qualify as being released from the housing contract, and does not make you eligible for a housing or board refund.
-Please read below for specific information on each criterion for leaving housing.
+Please refer to our housing website (housing.tcnj.edu) for more detailed information regarding these criteria.